raj-1411/Deep-Convolutional-Neural-Networks-improvisation-with-applied-Genetic-Algorithm/README.md

 https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/

 ## Classes of Division
-In this project, the histopathological image samples of human breast tissue has been classified into two categories, namely:
+In this project, the histopathological image samples of human breast tissue have been classified into two categories
 - `Benign`
 - `Malignant`

 ## Convolution Neural Network models used
-Three CNN models may be applied one at a time on the dataset for feature extraction, namely:
+Three CNN models may be applied one at a time on the dataset for feature extraction
 -	`Visual Geometry Group (VGG-19)`
 -	`ResNet-18`
 -	`GoogLeNet`